• Blog

 • How many real-time meetings are required?
 Is this reasonable?

-• A quick shout-out on the company Slack channel or email listserv
+• a quick shout-out on the company Slack channel or email listserv

 Top view photo of seven employees discussing business objectives at a table